 The following is AGU style for commonly occurring geographical terms.
 This is not an inclusive list.
 Check atlas for recognized geographic features.
+For regions with variant names, follow the United Nations Bibliographic Information System.
 Note that generic terms such as lake, mountain, river, or valley are capitalized when used with a proper name no matter how they are listed in an atlas or gazetteer, except if “the/a river” precedes the proper name: the river Elbe.
 Also, Hudson River valley.

 Capitalize plural geographic features when part of a single name (e.g., Hawaiian Islands) and when used with two or more names, regardless of whether the geographic feature precedes or follows the proper names (e.g., Mounts Washington and Rainier, the Illinois and the Chicago Rivers).